 - Swelling of the hands, feet, and face

 - Shortness of breath with physical exertion

-A short summary about high altitude sickness, shown at the hotel we stayed.
+A short summary of high altitude sickness, shown at the hotel we stayed in.

 How to prevent?

 The best way to try and prevent altitude sickness is to climb up (ascend) to the higher altitudes slowly.
 Give your body time to adjust to the condition and different people will adjust to it at a different rate.